vuejs/vue-cli/docs/README.md

 You will notice a `browserlist` field in `package.json` specifying a range of browsers the project is targeting.
 This value will be used by `babel-preset-env` and `autoprefixer` to automatically determine the JavaScript polyfills and CSS vendor prefixes needed.

 See [here](https://github.com/ai/browserslist) for how to specify browser ranges.

+### Dev Server Proxy

+If your frontend app and the backend API server are not running on the same host, you will need to proxy API requests to the API server during development.
+This is configurable via the `devServer.proxy` option in `vue.cofnig.js`.

+See [Configuring Proxy](./cli-service.md#configuring-proxy) for more details.

 ### Babel